ardfard/sb-test/README.md

 - The audio file is always converted to wav format for long term storage in the object storage.
 After the conversion, the original audio file is deleted from the object storage.
 - When downloading the audio file, the service will convert the audio file to the requested format from the WAV format or from the original format if it's not yet deleted from the object storage.
 - The service uses a background processing to convert the audio files to the wav format when uploading for better response time and reliability.
+- There are no encryption or compression for the audio files stored in the object storage.
+- The service does not support caching of the audio files like CDN or proxy.
+- To make running the service easier, the conversion worker is run in the same process as the server.
+In a production environment, the conversion worker should be run in a separate process to avoid the single point of failure.

 ## Using the service